Back to fellos.app

 Social Events

 View, RSVP, and Create open to all Full Members.
-Prospects can View and RSVP but not Create.
+New Members can View and RSVP but not Create.
 This encourages Full Members to organize social gatherings while letting newer members participate.

 Rides (for motorcycle clubs)

 View open to all.
 RSVP and Create open to Full Members only.
-Prospects can see the ride calendar but need to be Full Members to join or organize rides.
+New Members can see the ride calendar but need to be Full Members to join or organize rides.

 Fundraisers